kovrichard/mycalendar/README.md

 # mycalendar
-This a project app for the BME MSc class called "Software Architectures(https://www.aut.bme.hu/Course/VIAUMA06)"
+This a project app for the BME MSc class called "[Software Architectures](https://www.aut.bme.hu/Course/VIAUMA06)"

 ## Installation & Usage
 ###### There are various installation and usage methods.
 Here is one of them.